 The 2.50am Max’s Run

 This was about the only part of the night out that made me happy about leaving Love2Love.
-Max’s chips and cheese were that of angels.
-I have to give thanks to any friends that piled me out of the door at 2.50am to ensure we made Max’s before it shut.
+Max’s chips and cheese were that of the gods.
+I have to give thanks to any of my Ness friends that piled me out of the door at 2.50am to ensure we made Max’s before it shut.

-I think there were was another chippy down the back of the previous Cactus Jacks but that was not only further away but that street resembled the Wild West at 3 in the morning.
+I think there were was once another chippy down the back of the previous Cactus Jacks but that street resembled the Wild West at 3am.

 In Aberdeen, we have Greggs.
 Greggs sucks.
 I will eat Greggs but I will not be happy about it.
 Every time I come up to Inverness, I eat so many tattie pies and marzipan apples.
 Growing up in Inverness, Harry Gows was the absolute highlight of my dad going out to the bookies on a Saturday morning.
 Why don’t they open on a Sunday?
 He always came home with a number of Harry Gows options.

-There is something special about that Harry Gow smell and the hangovers that it didn’t help but it still fed over the years.
+There is something special about that Harry Gow smell and the hangovers that it didn’t help over the years.
 Why is Harry Gows not a UK wide venture?

 Oh well, there’s it!
 I hope you all enjoyed my post about growing up in Inverness.
 Leave us a cheeky comment if you found it sound.
 Inverness, my bumpers will forever be rubber and my crack will always be nae badger.
-If you want more Invernesian chat, checkout 37 Inverness Points of Interest.
+If you want more Invernessian chat, check out our 37 things to do in Inverness.